MyEtherWallet/knowledge-base-v3/src/content/security/ethereum-two-people-same-private-key.md

 ---

-The wallet private key is not given, it is randomly generated, then the public key (and thus address) is derived from it.
-Potentially someone else could randomly generate the same private key, but the chances of that happening are unbelievably tiny - I'm not sure how many millions of years of trying it'd take, but it's a lot.
+First of all, the wallet private key is not given, it is randomly generated, then the public key is derived from it, and finally the address is derived from the public key.
+Potentially someone else could randomly generate the same private key, but the chances of that happening are unbelievably tiny - Let's take things into perspective.

 ---

-The answer to your first question is is one of my favorite parts about Eth (and cryptocurrency in general).
+Since every Ethereum address starts with '0x' and is followed by 40 hexadecimal characters, and hexadecimal characters have 16 options (a-f and 0-9), there are 16^40 possible Ethereum addresses.
+16^40 = 2^2^2^40 = 2^160 possible addresses.

-Nobody assigns you the address.
-The blockchain doesn't assign you the address.
-You get to just pick it yourself.
+That's 1,461,501,637,330,902,918,203,684,832,716,283,019,655,932,542,976.

-You pick the private key, which is a number in between 0 and 1461501637330902918203684832716283019655932542976.
+That means you can actually pick a private key yourself.
+Just pick a number between 0 and 1461501637330902918203684832716283019655932542976.

 Go ahead, just pick one.
 Don't tell anyone!
 There, that's your private key.
 That number gives you access to all the funds in that account.